skienzmatishun/rippreport/content/p/the-eagle-has-landed-and-the-court-of-public-opinion-has-voted/index.md

   llm_score: 85
   recency_score: 0.6555851559591579
   rank: 10
+summary: Building on our investigation into City Hall, entrenched insiders lost their tight grip on power after citizens united against years of secret deals.
+Financial ledgers and voter petitions prove how years of bad choices racked up millions in wasted tax dollars.
+Read our full breakdown to see why the old political machine finally crumbled under public pressure.
 ---
 It is no secret that I have spent 10 years trying to unseat the Mayor of Fairhope.
 It is expected after an election to be gracious and heap accolades on the departing Mayor, I will reserve my comments until Nov.
 7th.
 The transition period between now and Nov.
 7th will be telling.
 I hope it is civil with no surprises or forced through agendas that may impact the city negatively.